 The epic story of the journey of the Mayflower is told through a £2 coin design by US designer Chris Costello.

 “The process of this design began with historical research and visits to the museums in Plymouth, Massachusetts, then I formulated visions in my mind of what this coin would look like.
-Many of the features and details of the ship were imaginary… There is a bit of mythical interpretation of the Mayflower story, since nobody really knows what the ship actually looked like.
-I wanted to create a romantic view with stylized waves that contrasted with the precarious position of the ship in rough seas, thus making an iconic and memorable design; a contemporary coin with subtle traditional beauty that both British and Americans would appreciate and want to own as a keepsake in memory of this historic event.”
+Many of the features and details of the ship were imaginary … There is a bit of mythical interpretation of the Mayflower story since nobody really knows what the ship actually looked like.
+I wanted to create a romantic view with stylized waves that contrasted with the precarious position of the ship in rough seas, thus making an iconic and memorable design; a contemporary coin with a subtle, traditional beauty that both British and Americans would appreciate and want to own as a keepsake in memory of this historic event.”